The Pitfalls of a Reserve Prospect

 1. The fact that there is a buyer exclusion for the property must be indicated on the listing and made known to the other Realtors according to the laws of the MLS.

-2. The seller is likely to lose showings at a critical time, when the home first enters the marketplace, as some Realtors fear an “unlevel playing field” between the seller’s direct buyer and any buyer procured by the MLS.
+2. Hence the seller is likely to lose showings at a critical time, when the home first enters the marketplace, as some Realtors fear an “un level playing field” between the seller’s direct buyer and any buyer procured by the MLS.

 3. The many nuances involved in navigating the sale of a home from contract to close without the support of a realtor can actually cost a home seller many more thousands than they plan on saving, particularly when considering the high percentage of direct deals that never materialize.